NyanCat6886/FTEL-tests/README.md

 # FTEL-tests
-Some homework and trash about that subject of Electronic Engineering
+Some homework and other stuff for FTEL Subject of Electronic Engineering (ETSIT)